Houston Texans’ C.J. Stroud sets a record no one is talking about...

 .@CJ7STROUD's 384 passing yards are the most by an Ohio State QB in league history pic.twitter.com/NNdZkxQlID— Houston Texans (@HoustonTexans) September 18, 2023

-For those keeping track at home, it’s 5 yards more than any Dallas Cowboy rooking ever, also (Troy Aikman passed for 379 yards in a game against the Cardinals during his rookie year).
+For those keeping track at home, it’s five yards more than any Dallas Cowboy rooking ever, also (Troy Aikman passed for 379 yards in a game against the Cardinals during his rookie year).

 Don’t believe the O-line is any excuse?
 Then you don’t understand football.
 In fact, it matters far more than what university is on Stroud’s degree.